tranngocminhhieu/base-cipher/README.md

 # Base Cipher

 Base Cipher is a lightweight Python library for encryption and decryption, designed for the specific purpose of obfuscating original data by securely encrypting strings.
 Key highlights include:
-- **Salt support**: Derive encryption keys securely using a user-defined salt.
+- **Key support**: Derive encryption keys securely using a user-defined key.
 - **Compact output**: Produces short, Base58-encoded results ideal for sharing, storing or reading (does not contain special characters).
 - **Strong security**: Implements AES encryption with robust key derivation.